webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Anticipation.md

 - Ability/Cost/1
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/TASK
+- Ability/Categories/Task
 ---

 ## Anticipation
+>1  Intellect

 You look ahead to see how your actions might unfold.
 The first task you perform before the end of the next round gains an asset.
 Action.